openshift/enhancements/enhancements/machine-config/onprem-namespaces.md

 ### Open Questions [optional]

-Is `openshift-onprem` an acceptable name?
+Is `openshift-hosted-network-services` an acceptable name?
 There has also been discussion of calling it `openshift-machine-config-something` since it will be deployed by the MCO, but since these components are not part of MCO that feels like an odd fit.

 ### Test Plan